thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 ''''''''''''''''''''''

 .. note:: As of version 1.2.6rc35 dynamic resizing of internal objects is implemented.
 Whilst this does reduce RAM usage
-          in all scenarios, it also means the optimisation process outlined below only relevent when the major constraint is the size of the density maps.
+          in all scenarios, it also means the optimisation process outlined below only relevant when the major constraint is the size of the density maps.

 The optimisation process below can reduce RAM usage in systems where the major limitation is that the size of the